kataup/cypress-course-for-beginners/lessons/lesson-2/description.md

 **Conclusion:**
 Adhering to these best practices for naming variables in JavaScript leads to cleaner, more maintainable code, facilitates easier collaboration among team members, and reduces the likelihood of misunderstandings and bugs.

----

-## **Summary**

-By understanding these fundamental JavaScript concepts and best practices, your students will be well-equipped to write clear, efficient, and maintainable test scripts using Cypress.
-Emphasizing the importance of proper variable declarations, data types, and debugging techniques will lay a solid foundation for their journey into automated testing.